 Anytime you visit your family doctor, get an X-ray, or go to the emergency room, a medical coder is working on your case behind the scenes.
 They don't treat patients, medical coders they are essential to the delivery of high quality healthcare.

-For one reason, medical coders help ensure that patients aren't overcharged.
-They also make sure doctors, healthcare providers and insurance companies are compensated properly.
-Both coders and billers provide researchers with the data they need to help prevent diseases and epidemics.
+Because medical coding and billing helps to ensure that patients are charged correctly for the care they receive, and that doctors, healthcare providers and insurance companies are compensated fairly.
+In addition, both coders and billers provide researchers with vital data used to prevent diseases and epidemics.

 If you think that sounds important, you're right.

-Without medical coding, our healthcare system would fail.
+Without medical coding and billing, our healthcare system would grind to a halt.

-That's why medical coders are in such high demand, and why it's one of the highest paying jobs available today.
+That's why medical coders are always in high demand, and why it's one of the highest paying jobs available today.

 Medical coding is also one of the most flexible jobs you can get.
 You can perform many medical coding jobs at home.
-Due to the COVID-19 pandemic, work from home medical coding has become much more common.
+Due to the COVID-19 pandemic, remote medical coding jobs have become much more common.

 If you want to learn more about why medical coding is one of the best work from home jobs available today, then read on!

-If you're ready to start applying, you can find many medical coding jobs here on MotherWorks.
+If you're ready to start applying, you can find many jobs in medical coding on MotherWorks.